 He is best known for his personal passion to create sophisticated and elegant designs with his mantra: authentic, relevant and memorable styling.
-His ability to capture design details remembered from his world travels to over 40 countries and infusing those characteristics into each design until they seem to “take you places” draws people closer to the designs upon first site, resulting in an emotional connection with the designer and his creations, which may take you to the future or the past, or to a place where you have never been before yet immediately feel comfortable to linger and relax.
+His ability to capture design details inspired from his world travels to over 40 countries spanning five continents and infusing those characteristics into each design until they seem to “take you places” draws people closer to the designs upon first site, resulting in an emotional connection with the designer and his creations, which may take you to the future or the past, or to a place where you have never been before yet immediately feel comfortable to linger and relax.
 These designs are often said to possess a soul for they are imbued from start to finish with the heart and passion of artistry.

 To date, Richard Frinier has created thousands of designs across hundreds of collections, and his creations may be seen in royal palaces, the finest resorts and spas, and private residences around the world.
 Richard Frinier and designs by Richard Frinier have received over 80 product design and career achievement awards, including a Lifetime Achievement Award in 2009 from the International Casual Furnishings Association, a division of the American Home Furnishings Alliance.